Parish Church of the Sacred Heart of Jesus: Structure

 The Parish Church of the Sacred Heart of Jesus was built of mixed masonry of stone and brick.
 It is 40 m long and 14 m wide.
-The church has two bell towers with a monumental pediment at center.
-The pediment has volutes and is topped by a cross.
-There are windows at the choir level with a quatrefoil oculus above the middle window.
+The church follows the typical Portuguese colonial design, with a façade flanked by two bell towers with a monumental pediment at center.
+The façade is divided horizontally into three levels.
+A church portal is at the lowest level, with a curved lintel doorway with a cornice, jambs.

+The upper section at the choir level has three doubled-arched windows with transoms and leaf motif carvings.
+They are surmounted by a quatrefoil oculus above the middle window.
+The pediment, at the highest level, has volutes and is topped by a cross.
 The bell towers have windows similar to those at the choir level.
 The windows of the bell gable are arched; the gables have domes decorated with tiles and topped by similarly tiled pinnacles.

 Interior

 The interior has a rectangular plan with a single nave, chancel, and two sacristies.
-The altar is simple with an altarpiece with a painting of the Holy Family.
+The altar is simple with gilded woodcarving and Composite order columns with fluted shafts.
+The altarpiece has a painting of the Holy Family.
 The painting of the ceiling of the chancel is of the Sacred Heart of Jesus, and is attributed to José Teófilo de Jesus.

+Side Chapel of the Blessed Sacrament

-A side chapel dedicated to the Blessed Sacrament is located left of the altar, and has a separate door of glass and wood.
-A painting of the Last Supper is located in the side chapel, and is attributed to Antônio Dias.
+A side chapel dedicated to the Blessed Sacrament is located left of the altar, and is "of great importance".
+The side chapel has a carved wooden gate, a glass door surmounted by ornaments, and a semicircular arched doorway.
+It additionally has glazed lateral oculi.
+The ceiling of the side chapel has a painting of the Last Supper, and is attributed to Antônio Dias.